-Sub-area A: Stormwater Pond area
+Sub-area A: Stormwater Pond Area

-- Central Gathering Place at the Stormwater Pond In order to improve the use of this space, the Plan recommends the following ideas for consideration: - At the time of redevelopment, property owners should consider redrawing the property lines in this location so that one property owner owns the stormwater facility and open space, which allows for easier programming and management of the open space. - At the time of redevelopment, property owners should consider putting the stormwater facility underground to make use of the space as a larger green space/open space. - Adjacent property owners should coordinate programming of this open space. - Additional seating and shade cover should be provided for the daytime workers who are already using this space. - Community Open Space and Active Recreation at the Democracy Center property (existing private green space with basketball court and walking trail): - Should the existing structures on the site be razed and the property redeveloped, or if infill is contemplated under optional method development, removal of the existing open space on the northern portion of the site should be discouraged.
-This existing open space should be considered for parkland, as a public benefit, either through dedication, or acquisition by the Department of Parks.
-Multi-family residential development should be encouraged over townhouses.
+Central Gathering Place at the Stormwater Pond

+• In order to improve the use of this space, the Plan recommends the following ideas for consideration:

+- At the time of redevelopment, property owners should consider redrawing the property lines in this location so that one property owner owns the stormwater facility and open space, which allows for easier programming and management of the open space. - At the time of redevelopment, property owners should consider putting the stormwater facility underground to make use of the space as a larger green space/open space. - Adjacent property owners should coordinate programming of this open space. - Additional seating and shade cover should be provided for the daytime workers who are already using this space.

+Community Open Space and Active Recreation at the Democracy Center property (existing private green space with basketball court and walking trail):

+Should the existing structures on the site be razed and the property redeveloped, the existing open space on the northern portion of the site should be considered for the public uses described in Chapter 6, including parkland, either through dedication, or acquisition by the County or Department of Parks.
+Any such dedication should qualify either as a public benefit or as fulfillment of the public open space requirement under optional method development.